-Okay, Rosemary is classified as an herb or plant, but it’s incredible role in reducing cancer risks are too huge not to mention.
+Okay, Rosemary is classified as an herb or plant, but it’s an incredible role in reducing cancer risks is too huge not to mention.
 Rosemary essential oil has shown to have strong cytotoxicity (cancer-killing ability) towards three types of human cancer cells.

 Rosemary has the ability to suppress tumor development in leukemia and melanoma cells, and in organs such as the breasts, colon, liver, and stomach.
 Some of Rosemary’s anti-cancer properties can be attributed to its Carnosol content.
 One study showed that Carnosol significantly reduces the viability of colon cancer in humans.